What are eBay Comps & How to Check Them

 Affiliate Disclosure: This post contains affiliate links.
-As I am part of the eBay Partner Network and other affiliate programs, if you follow these links and make a purchase, I will receive a commission.
-Likewise, as an Amazon Associate I earn from qualifying purchases.
+As I am a part of the eBay Partner Network and other programs, if you follow these links and make a purchase, I’ll receive commission.
+As an Amazon Associate, I earn from qualifying purchases.

 An eBay comp is a comparable of what a similar trading card has sold for in the past or what it is currently selling for.
 It is way for buyers and sellers to measure the value of a card when deciding to buy and sell.
 For example, if a card’s last three eBay card sales were $20, $18, and $22, one could reasonably say eBay comps are $20.